dannynday/unsupervised-machine-learning/README.md

 ## Background

-In this Challenge, I will assume the role of an advisor at one of the top five financial advisory firms in the world.
-Competitors are fierce, so I want to propose a novel approach to assembling investment portfolios that are based on cryptocurrencies.
+In this Challenge, I will assemble investment portfolios that are based on cryptocurrencies.
 Instead of basing my proposal on only returns and volatility, I want to include other factors that might impact the crypto market&mdash;leading to better performance for your portfolio.

 ## What I am Creating